kg4zow/jms1.info/src/introduction.md

 * [`kg4zow.us`](https://kg4zow.us/) is my site about Amateur Radio (aka "ham radio").
 I'm not as active on the air as I used to be, partly because I moved to a smaller city which doesn't have as many ham radio operators around, and partly because I don't have the time.

 * [`remarkable.jms1.info`](https://remarkable.jms1.info/) is a site I started for information about the [reMarkable tablets](https://remarkable.com/).
-It's a linux-based tablet which allows SSH-as-root out of the box, I've been writing my own programs to work with them *without* using reMarkable's cloud service.
+It's a Linux-based e-ink tablet with a textured screen that I find really nice to write on.
+One of the things I *really* like about it is that it allows SSH-as-root out of the box.
+I've been writing my own programs to work with them *without* using reMarkable's cloud service.

 * [`jekyll.jms1.info`](https://jekyll.jms1.info/) was my first attempt at writing *thi*s site.
 As the name suggests, I was using [Jekyll](https://jekyllrb.com/) to manage the content, but in 2024-06 I decided to re-do the entire site using [mdbook](https://rust-lang.github.io/mdBook/index.html), since I'm a lot more familiar with it (I use it to maintain about a dozen internal web sites for `$DAYJOB`), and because it's a lot easier to install, configure, and update on a new workstation.

 ## Contact

 The best way to reach me is to email `jms1@jms1.net`.
 If your message bounces (my server does some pretty aggressive spam-blocking), change `net` to `me` - that will also reach me, but it works through Apple's servers.
+Note that I don't always check personal email every day, so if you email me and I don't respond, please be patient.

 If you need an *immediate* response for some reason, or if you've found a problem with the information on this site, you can use [Keybase](https://keybase.io/) chat.
 My username there is `jms1`.

-> &#x26A0;&#xFE0F; **This is not an offer to provide free consulting services.**
+> &#x26A0;&#xFE0F; **This is not an offer to provide free consulting or support services.**
 >
 > My idea of what constitutes an emergency is probably not the same as yours.
 For example, if *your* mail server is down, that almost certainly doesn't affect *me* at all, unless you're offering to pay me for my time.

+## About this site

+I'm writing this site as a collection of [Markdown](https://daringfireball.net/projects/markdown/) files, converting them to static HTML files using [mdbook](https://rust-lang.github.io/mdBook/) with some [customizations](https://github.com/kg4zow/mdbook-template), tracking the changes using [git](https://git-scm.com/), and hosting the finished site using [Keybase Sites](https://book.keybase.io/sites).